kultzak/kultzak.github.io/_posts/2020-03-17-bem-vindo-ao-jkyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!
-(I don't have posts yet.)"
+title:  "Bem vindo ao Jekyll!
+(Ainda não tenhos posts.)"
 date:   2019-03-19 19:54:27 -0300
 categories: jekyll update
+tags: [bolsonaro, text generation]
-lang: en
+lang: pt-br
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.